Shareef512/Study-Room/README.md

 # Study-Room

-### install all dependencies from requirements.txt then run python manage.py runserver
+##Project Setup
+1. Clone the repo
+2. Create virtual enviornment for the project
+3. Install the dependencies from requiremnets.txt by using pip
+4. Run command : pyhton manage.py runserver